All about Observers

 Observers are non-members of APAA who are allowed to attend APAA conferences and meetings (eg, General Assembly, Council Meeting).

-How does one apply to be an Observer?
+How does one become an Observer?

 To become an Observer, you must meet the following requirements: